HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Multiplier for Convolution

 \subsection{From Multiplication To Convolution}

-To use the product $Prod =A \times B$, we need to segment the output into an effective format for convolution.
-In order to segment the intermediate results, we extend the guard bits $G_b$ definition that is introduced in~\cite{xilinxint4}.
-The guard bits are not only to prevent overlaps between the effective product of two adjacent intermediate partial products but also to support the segmentation of the partial accumulations of vertically stacked outputs.
+To use the effective results from the product $Prod =A \times B$, we need to guarantee that the expected convolution for the different low-bitwidth inputs can be easily segmented out.
+In order to segment the intermediate results, we extend the guard bits $G_b$'s definition that is introduced in Section~\ref{sec:prelim}~\cite{xilinxint4}.
+It is introduced in the output to prevent the overflow of the different multiplication results.
+In our proposed solution, the guard bits are not only to prevent overlaps between the effective product of two adjacent intermediate partial products but also to support the segmentation of the partial accumulations of vertically stacked partial multiplication results.
 Its length varies according to the maximum number of multiplication terms $f[n]\cdot g[k]$ that are summed together.
 For a single multiplier, with $A$ and $B$ as inputs, a maximum of $min(K,N)$ terms are summed together for each output segment.
-Therefore, to ensure the correctness of the final results, each slice should be capable to hold both the guard bits and the bits of the $p$-bit and $q$-bit inputs for the production, respectively.
+Therefore, with our newly defined slice, to ensure the correctness of the final results, each slice should be capable of holding both the guard bits and the bits of the production from $p$-bit and $q$-bit inputs, respectively.

 \begin{theorem} Assuming a multiplier, with given $A$ and $B$ input multiplicands constructed from the $N$-element sequence $f$ and the $K$-element sequence $g$, where $f$ and $g$ are quantized to $p$ and $q$ bits, respectively, with the guard bits $G_b$, we can obtain $N+K-1$ segments from the product $Prod =A\times B$ which are all short partial convolutions in the form of 1-D convolution. \end{theorem} \begin{proof} Considering the guard bits, we can obtain: \begin{small}